Louse Creek (Niobrara River tributary)

 Louse Creek is a 8.29 mi long third-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Louse Creek begins at the confluence of East and West Branches of Louse Creek about 4 mile west of Dorsey, Nebraska in Holt County and then flows generally north-northwest to join the Niobrara River about 0.5 mile north-northeast of Redbird, Nebraska.

 Watershed

 Louse Creek drains 24.45 sqmi of area, receives about 24.9 in/year of precipitation, and is about 4.18% forested.